-It should be noted that the NVIDIA OptiX is a GPU based framework, where the graphics card is used as the computing element.
-Therefore, all the operations related with path tracing and EM field calculations are performed in the GPU with massive parallelism.
-As a result, the solution time can be as low as a few seconds for the relevant problems.
+It should be noted that NVIDIA OptiX is a GPU based framework, where the graphics card is used as the computing element.
+Therefore, all the operations related with ray tracing are performed in the GPU with massive parallelism.
+The EM field calculations are not handled by the OptiX though it is done on the GPU as well, by means of the Thrust library.
+These two processes are the main elements of the ray tracer tool.
+Since both procedures are handled in the GPU, the solution time can be as low as a few seconds for the relevant problems.